DataDog/datadog-agent/docs/public/components/common-patterns.md

     }
     ```

-Here, a component requests all the types added to the `server` group.
+In the following example, a component requests all the types added to the `server` group.
 This takes the form of a slice received at
 instantiation (note once again the `group` label but in `fx.In` struct).

 === ":octicons-file-code-16: server/server.go"